Hipples/get-a-hobby/components/hobbies/coding/CODING.md

 **Benefits:**
 Improve creative problem solving skills. . .

-**Success Stories:**
-Share some examples of successful hobbyists or inspiring stories of people who have pursued the hobby with passion and dedication. . .

 **Tips:**
 Offer some practical tips for beginners on how to get started and stay motivated, such as finding a mentor, setting achievable goals, or joining a community of hobbyists. . .